apache/echarts-doc/en/option/component/brush.md

 The following types of brushes are supported: `rect`, `polygon`, `lineX`, `lineY`.
 See [brush.toolbox](~brush.toolbox) for more information.

-`keep` button can be used to toggle a single or multiple selections.

-+ Only one select box is available in single selection mode, and the select-box can be removed by clicking on the blank area.
-+ Multiple select boxes are available in multiple selection mode, and the select-boxes cannot be removed by click on the blank area.
++ Multiple select boxes are available by default in multiple selection mode, and the select-boxes cannot be removed by clicking on the blank area.
 Instead, you need to click the *clear* button.

 <br>